STUART BAILEY (of Dexter Sinister)

 Tuesday, July 3, 7pm

 It’s our pleasure to divulge that the leading subjects of Bailey’s talk are Saul Steinberg’s bloodless relatives: The New Yorker and J.D.
 Salinger, who, in case you didn’t know, isn’t just a myth but a writer.
-One who in two decades of close work with William Shawn (The New Yorker’genius domus) wrote thirteen stories, each touched by a runny style.
+One who in two decades of close work with William Shawn (The New Yorker’s genius domus) wrote thirteen stories, each touched by a runny style.

 Bailey will keep both institutions, Salinger and The New Yorker, in mind and draw attention, at first piecemeal and then pointblank, to 1) the precarious relationship between literary medium and romantic value, 2) the nature of a design deposited by so many different people, and 3) how cantankerous attitudes become form.